Start with the page that matches your question

 These pages are most useful when you are analyzing one surge instead of the whole game history.

 Leaderboards are comparison tools.
-They show which incidents were biggest, which escalated fastest, which lasted longest, and which games have become repeat-pressure names.
+Reports summarize a period.
+Together they show which incidents were biggest, which escalated fastest, which titles became repeat-pressure names, and which patterns kept recurring across the archive.